coky-t/owasp-mastg-ja/Document/0x05b-Basic-Security_Testing.md

 HTTP and HTTPS requests should now be routed over the proxy on the host machine.
 Try toggling airplane mode off and on if it doesn't work.

-##### 仮想デバイスに CA 証明書をインストールする
+##### Installing a CA Certificate on the Virtual Device

 An easy way to install a CA certificate is pushing the cert to the device and adding it to the certificate store via Security Settings.
 For example, you can install the PortSwigger (Burp) CA certificate as follows:

-1. Start Burp and navigate to http://burp/ using a web browser on the host, and download cacert.der by clicking the "CA Certificate" button.
+1. Start Burp and navigate to http://burp/ using a web browser on the host, and download `cacert.der` by clicking the "CA Certificate" button.
-2. Change the file extension from .der to .cer
+2. Change the file extension from `.der` to `.cer`
 3. Push the file to the emulator:

 ```bash